Chichester boat sales office now open! Read more.

 A cabin cruiser is a spacious and comfortable power boat you can live on.
 Equipped with sleeping facilities, a kitchen and a toilet, cabin cruisers offer plenty of seating and a smooth ride.
 Many manufacturers offer separate models for inland and coastal sailing – for instance, the Haines range features Sedan and Offshore vessels.

-A meaty step up from run-arounds such as bowriders and open day boats, the cabin cruiser is a superior vessel suitable for use on inland lakes, rivers and oceans, which can be used for fishing, water sports and day or overnight cruising.
+A significant step up from run-arounds such as bowriders and open day boats, are the cabin cruisers – a superior vessel suitable for use on inland lakes, rivers and oceans which can be used for fishing, water sports and day or overnight cruising.
+Once again, prices vary considerably depending on size and berths.

 Jet boats